wildthinkslaboratory/blog-kit/_pages/calculus/secantRectangle1.md

 # ::::

 # :::: notes
-# --aliceblue
+# --partialborder
 ##### Note
-We can estimate the area under a curve by adding up the area of lots of tiny rectangles, but without a computer that's not a very practical solution.
-If we want an exact answer, rather than a good estimate, we'd need to sum up an infinite number of rectangles.
-No one knows how to do that directly.
-The **the fundamental theorem of calculus** finds a clever way around this problem.
-We can start here by noticing that the information we need is also in the secants.
+We know that the are of each rectangle estimates the distance traveled during the rectangle's time period.
+If we add up all the rectangle areas, we can get the total distance traveled.
+What if you didn't have any way to add up the areas of the rectangles?
+How else can we get the distance traveled?
-# --aliceblue
+# --partialborder
 # ::::

-[?](::clue/button,transparent,draggable,closeable,center,shadow) [N](::notes/button,transparent,draggable,closeable,center,shadow) [Submit Solution](:=compute=true) Here.
+[?](::clue/button,transparent,draggable,closeable,center,lightbox,outline,shadow) [note](::notes/button,transparent,draggable,outline,closeable,center,shadow) [Submit Solution](:=compute=true) Here.
 You have a weird secant rectangle array.
 # :::: answerbar
 distance traveled at $t=8$ [](:?s1)m  position at $t=8$ [](:?s2)m
 # ::::